If you want to convince prospects to hire you as their coach, you’ll need to answer some very basic – but very critical – questions.

 A common approach to answering this is to say, “It’s coaching.”
 Labels in general don’t convey much about any profession, including the coaching profession.

-Another approach to answering this question is to try and explaining what you do such as telling them you will hold them accountable to their actions and will raise their awareness to identify opportunities.
+Another approach to answering this question is to try and explain what you do such as telling them you will hold them accountable to their actions and will raise their awareness to identify opportunities.
 This method doesn’t have much of an impact.

 A more tangible and exciting way to answer the “What is this?” question is to phrase it in terms of what your prospect can clearly relate to: their situation, their challenges, their pains, their desires, their goals – factors that impact the client’s life.

-Therefore, instead of saying: “I’m a business coach” or “I’m a career coach,” try: “I help you get more clients and increase sales” or “I help you get out of a dead end job and headed towards an exciting career.”
+Therefore, instead of saying: “I’m a business coach” or “I’m a career coach,” try: “I help you get more clients and increase sales” or “I help you get out of a dead end job and get you headed towards an exciting career.”
 This is easier to understand and more exciting for your prospects.

 Question 2: Is this for me?